sustech-topology/TopCap/TopCap/comparison/model/README.md

 [`MFCC–GRU.py`](MFCC–GRU.py) realises this model as follows.

 - Data loading & feature extraction
   - Loads speech files (`.wav` format) from separate directories for voiced and voiceless consonants.
-  - Extracts 40-dimensional MFCC features (with `n_fft=256`) using Librosa.
+  - Extracts 40-dimensional MFCC features (with `n_fft=256`) using `Librosa`.
-  - Transposes and converts features to PyTorch tensors.
+  - Transposes and converts features to `PyTorch` tensors.
   - Generates binary labels (0 for voiced, 1 for voiceless) and constructs a combined dataset.

 - Dataset preparation
   - Splits the dataset into training and test sets.
   - Uses a custom `PyTorch` `Dataset` and a collate function that handles variable-length sequences with padding.

 - GRU classifier architecture
   - A single-layer GRU processes the MFCC sequences using packed padded sequences.
   - A batch normalisation layer is applied to the final hidden state.
   - A fully connected layer outputs a single logit for binary classification.

 - Training & evaluation
   - Trains the model using Binary Cross-Entropy with Logits Loss and the Adam optimiser.
   - Prints training loss and accuracy periodically.
   - Evaluates the model on a test set and reports overall test loss and accuracy.